Cyprus defends reputation on Russia money laundering

 He also said Cyprus had helped Russia to go after him instead.

-Browder, a British former hedge fund manager in Russia, has asked Cypriot courts to stop Cyprus from inviting Russian interrogators to question his lawyers.
+Browder, a British former hedge fund manager in Russia, is fighting a court battle to stop Cyprus from inviting Russian interrogators to question his lawyers.

-The Russian mission is designed to dig up material for Russia's claim that Magnitsky stole the money and that Browder had him killed.
+The Russian mission is meant to dig up material for Russia's claim that Magnitsky stole the money and that Browder had him killed.

 Putin personally raised the issue with Cypriot president Nicos Anastasiades on his visit to Moscow on Tuesday.

-The Russian leader said he looked forward to a decision that would allow the two countries to cooperate on the "multimillionaire Bill Browder", Cypriot news agency CNA reported.
+The Russian leader said he looked forward to a decision that would allow the two countries to cooperate on the "multimillionaire Bill Browder".

 Anastasiades said the matter lay with the court, which holds a hearing on 5 November.